Computer and Internet Law

 Spam Laws

-The Spam Laws website was originally compiled by David Sorkin who is Associate Professor of Law at the John Marshall Law School in Illinois, USA.
-The site focuses on laws in the United States, Europe and other countries relating to unsolicited commercial email (spam).
+Spam Laws is a subscription website focusing on laws in the United States, Europe and other countries relating to unsolicited commercial email (spam).
 The US legal materials include proposed and enacted federal and state laws along with selected cases.
 Europe and other countries are listed by country with links to a variety of legal materials including legislation, reports, websites, EU directives, position papers and surveys.
+Other sections deal with and give guidance on identity theft, phishing, scams and spyware.
+Some content is made freely available.
+Spam Laws is maintained by Atara Media.

 About Cookies